lindoran/HB63C09/System_Roms/README.md

 Currently, the build process is manual.
 The old `bios.bin` automation needs to be
 fully rewritten.

+TO use the computer you do not have to build the SD card resources and the newest versions will always be stored in the <a href=https://github.com/lindoran/HB63C09/tree/main/System_Roms/ROMS> ROMS </a> location at <repository location>HB63C09/System_Roms/ROMS/

 There are a few required Git submodules:

 - `beeb6809` – from my fork, mostly merged with the main repository